-On a crisp November morning 15 years ago, a group of us got up and went downtown at 6 a.m. to meet some friends and serve a continental breakfast to the homeless.
-Frankly, I had never been in that part of town before; it was on 9th Avenue and Buchanan under the 7th Ave bridge.
+On a crisp November morning more two decades ago, a group of volunteers met early in the morning downtown to serve a simple breakfast to the homeless.
+It was on 9th Avenue and Buchanan under the 7th Ave bridge and I had never been to this part of town before.

 What I saw that morning changed my life forever.
 I knew there were people who are poor and living in the street.
 As a Haitian, I have seen poverty but certainly not in the context to which I was exposed that first morning.
 I was flabbergasted to see people living in such a state, in the State of Arizona right down the street from the Capitol in one of the most influential cities in America!